-Symbols and motifs, real and imagined, are woven well into the storyline.
+Symbols and motifs, real and imagined, lend a rich aura, and at times a graver import, to the narrative.
 While the chestnut colt is an angel of solace and appears at points overflowing with emotions, Gao Zhileng’s parakeets are the very embodiment of evil.
 They have got curved beaks and topknots in their crowns.
 They eat meat, drink blood, and suck brains.
-The timeline in story is abrupt and warped in structure, but undercurrents of passion, political creed, violence and putrefaction feed off unusual juxtapositions and digressions.
+The timeline of the story is abrupt and warped in structure, but startling juxtapositions and digressions keep feeding the undercurrents of passion, political creed, violence and putrefaction.
 The book opens with an extract from a ballad by Zhang Kou, Paradise County’s blind minstrel.
 It sounds innocuous enough as a stepping stone to the story, exhorting the fellow villagers to revive the glory days of Emperor Liu of the Great Han.
 But the oxymoron of the piece is hard to miss when we are told how the emperor commanded the citizens of the country to plant garlic for tribute.
 This dichotomy of force and freewill seems to have hovered upon the Chinese ethos down the past millennia.
 Indeed, there have been voices of dissidence, as has been amply captured by the book in the character of Gao Ma who is perhaps a precursor to the Tank Man of the Tiananmen Square.

 Further in the story, ballads of Zhang Kou assume a greater role, not unlike the chorus in Greek tragedies.
 Even though the minstrel is not always there physically, as the story flits back and forth on swaths of time, reality and illusion, his words set the course and motive of the journey at the beginning of each chapter, and at times tweak the mast midway.
 It is a device binding both readers and the characters of the story, who sing and dance to its trilling, and are driven to plant garlic, revolt against the rot and bigotry, make love, make enemies and mourn the fallen.